cloud-gov/cg-site/ci/README.md

 fly -t $FLY_TARGET trigger-job -j $PIPELINE/deploy-production
 ```

 The cloud.gov team uses our internal Concourse server, as opposed to a cloud-based service, to simplify our compliance work.
-When there's a suitable JAB-Authorized FedRAMP offering for continous integration and continuous delivery service, we'll consider migrating so we can publish build results..
+When there's a suitable JAB-Authorized FedRAMP offering for continous integration and continuous delivery service, we'll consider migrating so we can publish build results.